-While storytelling often comes in the form of a video, there have been some other really effective ways of connecting with your audience through storytelling.
-Soul Cycle smashed it last year during gay pride month, by capturing the feelings of their customers during a spin class they communicated their focus on creating a safe, inclusive environment.
+While storytelling often comes in the form of a video, there have been some other effective ways of connecting with your audience through storytelling.
+In fact, Soul Cycle smashed it last year during gay pride month.
+By capturing the feelings of their customers during a spin class they communicated their focus on creating a safe, inclusive environment.

 Subscribe to one or both of our newsletters